New Hampshire Federal Criminal Defense Lawyer

 Potential Defenses to Federal Criminal Charges

-Every case is different, however, in federal criminal matters, some of the most effective defense strategies are:
+Every case is different, however, in federal crimes, some of the most effective defense strategies for this legal system are:

 - Disputing the Government’s Evidence –Is the government’s evidence admissible in court under the law or is it inadmissible under grounds such as the “fruit of the poisonous tree,” or hearsay circumstances?
 Remember- the government is the one that has to prove your guilt beyond a reasonable doubt in a court of law, and your attorneys will do everything they can to question to government’s evidence against you.